homielab/react-native-auto-scroll/README.md

 # react-native-auto-scrolling

-Auto horizontal scrolling , You just need wrap the component between `<AutoScrolling>`, it is the same like `marquee` tag in html.
+Auto horizontal scrolling.
+You only need to wrap the component between `<AutoScrolling>`, it is the same as the `<marquee>` tag in HTML.

 There are many solutions, but I prefer this one for the best performance.
-The animations are using `useNativeDriver`, so they will be send to native and will be perform on the UI thread instead of JS thread.
+The animations are using `useNativeDriver`, so they will be sent to native and performed on the UI thread instead of the JS thread.

 ## Installation